CAD vs. Web-to-Pack: Why packQ Redefines Packaging Workflows

 Summary: CAD is powerful, but not scalable for fast, repetitive, or small jobs.

-Web-to-Pack with PackQ: A New Alternative
+Web-to-Pack with packQ: A New Alternative

-PackQ offers a holistic approach:
+packQ offers a holistic approach:

 - Construction, design, validation, and pricing in one system